jlim0063/SRBayesAnalyses/README.md

 ### **1.2 Trial Accuracy**

 Details of how we determined an accurate response for each trial are laid out in the paper's supplementary section.

+Briefly, the base logistic regression model is:

+$$ IsCorrect = \alpha + \beta_1Condition + \beta_2Order + \epsilon $$

+where:
+* $IsCorrect$ is a dichotomous variable 1 if participant chose the "correct" response, and 0 otherwise
+* $Condition$ represents the respective sleep conditions during which the trial was administered.
+This is a factored variable, where:
+    * In Experiment 1, has 3 levels: WR, SR, TSD
+    * In Experiment 2, has 2 levels: WR, SR
+* $Order$ represents the $n^{th}$ time participant has been administered the Bayes Decisions Task.
+    * In Experiment 1, there are 2 sessions.
+    * In Experiment 2, because there are AM & PM sessions within each *Condition*, there are 4 sessions.

+For Experiment 2, a $Session$ predictor and its interaction with $Condition$ were also added, to determine if trial accuracy differed between AM and PM sessions within each Condition.
+The interaction was not significant, and hence dropped from the results.

 ### **1.3 Probit Modelling: Decision Weights**